 If your pack includes anti-static bags, a procedure should be used that isolates the product from surface contamination by bagging and sealing all of a batch of product with the standard (non-anti-static) bag and then, as a second process, apply the outer anti-static bag, taking care to limit the contact of the anti-static bag to the work area.

 Upon completing any work where contact is made with any suspected contaminated surface, gloves should be washed or changed.
 The technician should also take steps to avoid contact with his or her garment followed by contact with the product or work surfaces.
 As you can see, this can become complicated, but the key to success is having a workforce that is well trained so they can recognize all the possible sources of contamination.

 If you are not totally frightened away at this point by what we have discussed about the cleanroom packaging process, we’ll proceed to take a closer look at the packaging film you will use.

 The key to making a successful choice in packaging films is first looking at the challenges your product gives you.
 You will need to develop requirements for strength, particle cleanliness, ionic cleanliness, moisture and gas barrier, and budget.
-As each performance parameter is developed, please remember that you can drive cost up by over-specifying and that can be as dangerous as under protecting the product, at least to the accountant.
+As each performance parameter is developed, please remember that you can drive costs up by over-specifying, and that can be as dangerous as under protecting the product, at least to the accountant.

 The workhorse of cleanroom packaging films is polyethylene, referred to within the industry simply as “poly.”
-Due to the new high performance polys available, it is also becoming the answer to extremely critical packaging challenges.
+Due to the new high-performance polys available, it is also becoming the answer to extremely critical packaging challenges.